If you worry that safe, affordable housing is outside your financial reach, it’s worth investigating housing assistance programs.

 DOE’s Weatherization Assistance Program

-Though financial assistance varies by property, the average home receives weatherization measures worth $4,695.
+Though financial assistance varies by property, the average home received weatherization measures worth $4,695 as of 2019.

 Note that the program takes a "whole-house" approach to weatherization, often improving older homes’ overall safety.
 Along with energy-efficient improvements, participants might also receive help remediating mold, fixing roofing, or addressing other health and safety concerns.